yairgd/yairgd.github.io/content/post/install_yocto_on_varisice_imx8.md

 ---

 # Development tools and kernel installation.
-The purpose of this post is to show the installation proccess of a yocto system on imx8m-var-dart , which is SOM made by varisce.
-The kernel is build as part of the image but, for development purposes when custom modules are devdelpoed it is more easy to build it as stand-alone and work on it outside the Yocto image.
+The purpose of this post is to show the installation process of aYocto system on imx8m-var-dart , which is SOM made by [Variscite](http://variwiki.com/index.php?title=Main_Page).
+The is kernel built as part of the image but, for development purposes, when custom modules developed, it is more comfortable with making it stand-alone and working on it outside the Yocto image.
 The GCC toolchain is also required for this task.

 ## Toolchain
 ```bash